Fadhuwa Zahir

-Fadhuwa Zahir (ފަދުވާ ޒާހިރު; born 7 May 1987) was a Maldivian footballer who played as a striker and captained the Maldives women's national football team.
+Fadhuwa Zahir (ފަދުވާ ޒާހިރު; born 7 May 1987) is a Maldivian footballer who plays as a striker and captains the Maldives women's national football team.
 She also played for Maldives women's national basketball team at the 2010 Asian Games in Guangzhou.

 Career

 In 2014, Zahir signed for Swedish side Själevad.
 In 2019, she received the National Award of Encouragement.